Tucanos

 linear interpolation

-In order to compute the length of an edge , logarithmic interpolation is considered along the edge.
-It can be shown that it is equivalent to a geometric interpolation of the physical length prescribed by the metric F. Alauzet, leading to: with and .
+As such, logarithmic interpolation is considered along the edge.
+It can be shown that it is equivalent to a geometric interpolation of the physical length prescribed by the metric F. Alauzet, leading to the following Riemannian distance computation:

 Metric operations